 message box or something that; this allows to use calls like

-Note for Windows users of my programs that don't create a console
+Note for Windows users of our GUI programs:

 when Windows program does not explicitly create a console,